Yelp/aactivator/README.md

 * `aactivator` refuses to source environment files which can be modified by others.
-It does this by recursing upwards from the current directory until hitting a filesystem boundary, and that the file (and all of its parents) can be modified by only you and `root`.
+It does this by recursing upwards from the current directory until hitting a filesystem boundary, and checking that the file (and all of its parents) can be modified by only you and `root`.

 ## Alternatives to aactivator